MicrosoftDocs/ATADocs/ATPDocs/security-assessment-edit-misconfigured-enrollment-agent.md

     - Remove the *Certificate request agent* EKU.
     - Remove overly permissive enrollment permissions, which allow any user to enroll certificates based on that certificate template.
 Templates marked as vulnerable by Defender for Identity have at least one access list entry that allows enrollment for a built-in unprivileged group, making this exploitable by any user.
 Examples of built-in, unprivileged groups are *Authenticated Users* or *Everyone*.
     - Turn on the CA certificate *Manager approval* requirement.
-    - Remove the certificate template from being published by any CA. Templates that aren't published cannot be requested, and therefore cannot be exploited.
+    - Remove the certificate template from being published by any CA. Templates that aren't published can't be requested, and therefore can't be exploited.
     - Use Enrollment Agent restrictions on the Certificate Authority level.
-For example, you may want to restrict which users are allowed to act as an Enrollment Agent, and which templates can be requested.
+For example, you might want to restrict which users are allowed to act as an Enrollment Agent, and which templates can be requested.

 Make sure to test your settings in a controlled environment before turning them on in production.